CrumrineCoder/NPC-LOOK-UP/README.md

 * Resetting password and changing display name on the profile page.
 * Replying to comments and editing or deleting them on the NPC pages.
 If the user who created the NPC comments then there should be an indication
 * Public profile pages if I want the NPCs to be more public and less anonymously made.
+* User Guest accounts.
+* Pages for NPCs
+* Sort by:

 ## User Stories